Skip to main content Scroll Top

 This distinction matters for consent and compliance.

-• Using proper consent where required
+• Clear express consent where required

 How Abandoned Cart Email Flows Work